Albinism: Definition

 The term "partial albino" is sometimes used in the literature.
 However it has been stated that "A common misnomer is 'partial albino' – this is not possible since albinism affects the whole plumage of a bird, not just part" and the definition of albinism precludes the possibility of "partial albinism" in which a mostly white bird shows some form of melanin pigmentation.
 "It is simply impossible, just like being 'partially pregnant'".
 Conditions that are commonly termed "partial albino" include neural crest disorders such as piebaldism, Waardenburg syndrome, or other depigmentation conditions such as vitiligo.
 These conditions result from fundamentally different causes to the seven types of oculocutaneous albinism that have been identified in humans (and confirmed in some other animals) and the use of the term "partial albino" is therefore misleading.

 One definition states that "albinism (from the Latin albus, meaning "white"), hereditary condition characterized by the absence of pigment in the eyes, skin, hair, scales, or feathers", However this does not encompass invertebrates, nor does it include plants.
 Furthermore, it could be interpreted that "...absence of pigment..." does not include an absence of structural colours.

 The lack of clarity about the term is furthered when the name of an animal includes the term "albino" although the animals (clearly) do not have the condition.
 For example, the albino gaur has this name because it is ash-grey whereas other gaur are almost black.

-A clear definition appears to be – "Congenital absence of any pigmentation or colouration in a person, animal, or plant, resulting in white hair and pink eyes in mammals."
-Whilst this does not state specifically that non-mammalian albino animals (or plants) are white, this can be inferred from "...absence of any pigmentation or colouration..."
-Due to the varied use and interpretation of the term "albino", written reports of albinistic organisms can often not be verified.
+A clear definition for albinism appears to be - "Congenital absence of pigmentation for coloration ranging in scope from partial to total."
+This definition incorporates all organisms and defines albinism as a physical condition.
+Because of its broadness and inclusion, it is a clear definition for albinism.